dalibo/emaj/docs/en/parallelRollbackClient.rst

 The general options are:

 * -l specifies that the requested rollback is a :ref:`logged rollback <emaj_logged_rollback_group>`
+* -a specifies that the requested rollback is :ref:`allowed to reach a mark set before an alter group operation<emaj_rollback_group>`
 * -v displays more information about the execution of the processing
 * --help only displays a command help
 * --version only displays the software version